Learning Curve (Star Trek: Voyager): Casting

 The episode includes several guest and co-stars including Armand Schultz, Derek McGrath, Kenny Morrison, Catherine MacNeal, Thomas Dekker, Lindsey Haun, and Majel Barret.

 Reception

 Trek Navigator's Mark A. Altman gave the episode two and a half stars stating the episode "plays like a lightweight version of the same writers' "Lower Decks"."
 Doux Reviews notes the reluctant trainees must choose between "..confinement in the brig or being punched.." but called the end "obvious but satisfying", giving it a rating of "one out of four recruits".
 TV.com lists "Learning Curve" with a rating of 8.1 points out of 10 on 201 User reviews as of 2018.

-This episode was noted for using the holodeck as a training simulator aboard the spacecraft.
-Within the holodeck, special effects visual a Romulan spacecraft is shown.
+Juliette on the website "Doux Reviews" wrote a negative review of the episode, but said that the ending was obvious but well done.

-In 2020, Gizmodo listed this episode as one of the "must watch" episodes from season one of the show.
+In 2020, io9 listed this as one of the seven "must-watch" episodes of Star Trek: Voyager's first season.